 About the project

-For the first year of the project, SCHOOL OF ECHOES helps the three groups develop an analysis that maps intersecting struggles and concerns within the specific sites.
+For the project’s first year, School of Echos helps the three groups develop an analysis that maps intersecting struggles and concerns within the specific sites.
 That practice sets the stage for the second year.
-For year two, SCHOOL OF ECHOES begins to develop intersections of learning across the sites.
-In this part of the project, the constituencies learn and teach from each other based on the themes that have emerged from their uses of the protocols.
+For year two, School of Echos begins to develop intersections of learning across the sites.
+In this part of the project, the constituencies learn and teach from each other based on the themes that emerged from their use of the protocols.

 About the artist

-Writing in THE WIRE magazine, British cultural critic Mark Fisher describes Ultra-red’s practice as a “quest to build a version of the public that does not have homogenising and normative connotations.”
-Founded in 1994 in Los Angeles, we introduced ourselves internationally through a series of landmark audio recordings for the German electronic music label Mille Plateaux.
-That work displayed our personal involvement in AIDS activism (Second Nature, 1999) and the struggles of public housing (Structural Adjustments, 2000).
-Expanding our membership in 2005, Ultra-red pursued projects in Germany (Play Kanak Attak, 2001-2003), Britain (Rural Intavenshun, 2007), and New York (Vogue’ology, 2009-present).
-The collective has since refined its practice around simple performance tools that facilitate collective listening.
-These tools, often taking the form of text-scores, or protocols, have begun to circulate in the larger fields of activism and education.
-Ultra-red’s investigations have received support from museums (Tate Britain and Serpentine Gallery), experimental music festivals (Arika, Edinburgh), universities (The New School, New York), NGOs (Fritt Ord Institute, Oslo) and political organizations (Rosa Luxemburg Foundation, Berlin).
+Founded in 1994 in Los Angeles, Ultra-red introduced ourselves internationally through a series of landmark audio recordings for the German electronic music label Mille Plateaux.
+That work displayed their involvement in AIDS activism (Second Nature, 1999) and the struggles of public housing (Structural Adjustments, 2000).
+Expanding their membership in 2005, Ultra-red pursued projects in Germany (Play Kanak Attack, 2001-2003), Britain (Rural Intavenshun, 2007), and New York (Vogue'ology, 2009-present).
+The collective has since refined its practice around simple performance tools facilitating collective listening.
+These tools, often taking the form of text-scores or protocols, have begun to circulate in the larger fields of activism and education.
+Ultra-red's investigations have received support from museums (Tate Britain and Serpentine Gallery), experimental music festivals (Arika, Edinburgh), universities (The New School, New York), NGOs (Fritt Ord Institute, Oslo) and political organizations (Rosa Luxemburg Foundation, Berlin).
 For SCHOOL OF ECHOES, Ultra-red are Elizabeth Blaney, Pablo Garcia, Chris Jones, Elliot Perkins, Dont Rhine, Robert Sember and Leonardo Vilchis.